wifinigel/wiperf/docs/README_WLANPi_Config.md

 ## Hostname

 It is strongly advised that you configure the hostname of your WLAN Pi before following the steps detailed below.
-The data sent to and stored in Splunk will be associated with the WLAN Pi hostname that is used when the data is forwarded.
+The data sent to and stored in your reporting database (e.g. Splunk, Influx etc.) will be associated with the WLAN Pi hostname that is used when the data is forwarded.
 If you decide to subsequently change the hostname, then historical data from the unit will not be associated with the data sent with the new hostname.

 If you are running multiple WLAN Pi units, then you MUST change their hostnames, as you will not be able to differentiate their data within Splunk.
 All data, from all units, will be shown under the default 'wlanpi' hostname.